alistair7/imlib2-jxl/README.md

 On the other hand,

- - This loader can write JXL files, while imlib2's can't (at the time of writing).
  - This loader ensures the pixels fed back to the library are using a standard sRGB profile, which gives more consistent results. imlib2's loader ignores color profiles.